iagobruno/laravel-credit-system/README.md

-# laravel-internal-coin-system
+# laravel-credit-system

-A demo system where users can buy coins to purchase products within the platform.
+A demo system where users can buy credits to purchase products within the platform.

 ## Run Locally